CHAPTER 34

 3. If conviction is for an animals ordinance violation, in addition to any of the above, the Municipal Judge shall collect a spay/neuter fee: $5.

-(c) All money collected pursuant to this section as a corrections fee shall be deposited in a special fund in the Municipal Treasury and shall be used solely for the purpose of constructing, operating or maintaining the municipal jail or for paying for the cost of housing municipal prisoners in the county jail or other detention facilities in the state.
+(c) All money collected pursuant to this section as a prisoner care fee shall be deposited in a special fund in the Municipal Treasury and shall be used solely for the purpose of constructing, operating or maintaining the municipal jail or for paying for the cost of housing municipal prisoners in a county jail or other detention facilities in the state.

-(g) All spay/neuter fees collected shall be deposited into a segregated and separate fund established under the Animals Chapter, to be distributed with approval of the governing body.
+(e) All spay/neuter fees collected shall be deposited into a segregated and separate fund established under Chapter 90, Animals, to be distributed with approval of the governing body.
 The fund shall be used by the Rio Rancho Animal Resource Center (RRARC) to implement and maintain programs associated with spaying and neutering of domestic pets within the city, and for equipment or services needed to support those initiatives.

 (B) The Municipal Judge may designate specific offenses, not including breaches of the peace as defined by the Procedures for Municipal Courts, for which a voluntary plea of “guilty” or “no contest” together with the designated fine may be accepted by the court in lieu of a formal hearing.
 The court shall deliver a receipt for all fines paid whether voluntary or as a result of conviction. (’87 Code, § 5-6-2)